hagen-p/SplunkGoApMTools/README.md

-# SplunkGoApMTools
+# SplunkGoApMTtoolsPackage
-Repo with tools to help with setting up instrumention for go for Splunk APM
+Repo for go package with tools to help with setting up instrumention for go for Splunk APM